UCP Manifest: Does Your Site Expose a Universal Commerce Protocol File for AI Agents?

 Description

-What this parameter measures
+What does this parameter measure?

 /.well-known/ucpdescribing your services and their capabilities. - Declare at least one entry under

-- Keep service and capability definitions specific (checkout, catalog, order-status) so agents can map them to real actions.
+- Keep service and capability definitions specific — checkout, catalog, order-status — so agents can map them to real actions.

 Version History